 Before searching for anything else, make sure to find out what error you are getting.
 An error like “ERR_CONNECTION_REFUSED” means that the connection to the website has been refused.
 This could be because of various reasons.

-Maybe the location you are trying to access the website from is banned.
+Maybe the location from you are trying to access the website from is banned.
 Maybe your IP is banned because of some previous reasons.

 - If it is a 102 error, then that means your connection was refused